PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 All we do is to make our children proud of being part of this community.
 Our youth have become an important part of rebuilding our community.

-### Reflections of College Applications under Pandemic
+### Reflections of High School Years under Pandemic

-by successful early action/decision applicants
+by high school seniors who just committed to the schools from their early action/decision applications

-College application is the time to harvest from the growth even since preschool.
+Successfully Responding to the pandemic so often falls outside the classrooms.

 ### From Actions to Motivation: Volunteerism